Whiskered myiobius

-The whiskered myiobius or bearded flycatcher (Myiobius barbatus) is a species of bird in the family Tityridae, having previously been included in Tyrannidae.
-A number of taxonomic authorities continue to place with the flycatchers.
+The whiskered myiobius or bearded flycatcher (Myiobius barbatus) is a species of bird in the family Onychorhynchidae, having previously been included in Tyrannidae and Tityridae.
+Some taxonomic authorities continue to place them with the flycatchers or tityras.
 The whiskered myiobius is found in Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 Its natural habitats are subtropical or tropical moist lowland forests and heavily degraded former forest.

-Subspecies
+Taxonomy

-Six subspecies are recognised; M. b. semiflavus from east and central Colombia; M. b. barbatus from southeastern Colombia to northern Peru, south Venezuela, the Guianas and northern Brazil; M. b. amazonicus from eastern Peru and western Brazil; M. b. insignis from northeastern Brazil, south of the River Amazon; M. b. mastacalis from southeastern Brazil, south of the River Amazon.
-The subspecies M. b. mastacalis is sometimes split as the yellow-rumped myiobius (Myiobius mastacalis).
+The whiskered myiobius was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the flycatcher in the genus Muscicapa and coined the binomial name Muscicapa barbata.
+The specific epithet is from the Latin barbatus meaning "bearded".
+Gmelin based his description on "Le barbichon de Cayenne" that had been described in 1778 by the French polymath the Comte de Buffon and illustrated with a hand-coloured engraving by François-Nicolas Martinet.
+The whiskered myiobius is now one of four species placed in the genus Myiobius that was erected in 1839 by George Gray.